GourmetCoder/writingbuddy/README.md

 ```

 Example of proper datafile and cleaner file can be found from ```files``` folder.
 The example file for text data might cause crashes if used, only use it to check possible formatting for the used files.
-The Cleaner file is an optional argument.

 ---